harpbold/imgo/README.md

 This script has been seperated to 4 scripts for people who only needs one functionality.
 This software uses Pillow which is the fork of the Python Imaging Library (PIL).

+about
+====

+The purpose of this software is to help you organize your images.
+This script will remove any duplicate images from your image collection, rename any badly named file to it's correct extension and map images to folders by their dimension.

 rmdup.py
 ====